 If anyone shall say that the creation of all rational things includes only minds, without bodies, and altogether immaterial, having neither number nor name; and if he also shall say that we have here among them all unity of identity of substance, power, and energy, by their union with God and knowledge of God the God-King.

-But that they, not having the sight of God, have yielded themselves to worse things, each in part following their inclinations, and that they have taken bodies more or less subtle, and have received names, because between the heavenly Powers there is a difference of names, which in fact would be a difference of bodies; and that therefore they would become and be called Cherubim, Seraphim, Beginners, Powers, Lords, Thrones, and Angels, and that many other heavenly bodies like these may be: Be anathema.
+But that they, not having the sight of God, have yielded themselves to worse things, each in part following their inclinations, and that they have taken bodies more or less subtle, and have received names, because between the heavenly Powers there is a difference of words, which in fact would be a difference of bodies; and that therefore they would become and be called Cherubim, Seraphim, Beginners, Powers, Lords, Thrones, and Angels, and that many other heavenly bodies like these may be: Be anathema.

 - Origen of Alexandria’s entire theology is also permeated by the awareness of the need to prepare and cultivate man in the true tradition of the Church.
 And also not to let him fall prey to Judaizers, Gnostics, or heretics.